 Since service dogs need to begin their training at such an early age, you should socialize your Australian shepherd early so that he gets used to a variety of situations with a variety of people.

 Australian shepherds flourish in reward-based training situations.
 This positive reinforcement will motivate your dog to complete his tasks while also promoting good behavior through rewards and constant praise of a job well done.
 Do not punish bad behavior; instead, use positive reinforcement so that your dog becomes obedient early.

 You can start training your Australian shepherd with basic commands like sit, stay, and lie down since the beginning of the training process is the most difficult for the dog and the owner.
 When your dog completes the basic task, reward him right away for a job well done.
 The repetition of the command and rewards will train these intelligent dogs.

-- Socialize your dog at 7 weeks of age
+- Socialize your dog early

 - Practice positive-reinforcement training

 - Repeat these short training sessions often for consistency